danielraffel/GCPTailWall/README.md

 ## What `setup_GCPTailWall.sh` Does

 - **Tailscale Configuration:** Configures your VM with Tailscale for secure, private networking.
+You'll be prompted to copy a link to your browser to approve this.
 - **UFW Configuration:** Locks down the VM with UFW (Uncomplicated Firewall), making it accessible only via the Tailscale network.
 Port 22 is left open for SSH access.
 - **GCP Firewall Rules:** Opens necessary firewall rules on GCP to ensure Tailscale and specified services running on the hostnames can communicate.
-- **Caddy Reverse Proxy:** Uses Caddy to proxy requests to your services based on hostnames and ports you specify.
+- **Caddy Reverse Proxy:** Configures Caddy to proxy requests to your services based on the hostnames and ports you specify.
 - **Cloudflare DNS Management:** Sets up DNS entries on Cloudflare for your services, using the hostnames you provide and directs to your TailscaleIP.

 ## Configuration Prompts

-During the `setup.sh` execution, you'll be prompted to enter:
+During the `setup.sh` execution, you'll be prompted to enter the following:

 - Custom hostnames for your services and their corresponding TCP port.
 You can create one or multiple.
 - Your Google Cloud VPC name (default is used if left blank).
-- Your SSH key username (used for SSH into your VM).
+- Your SSH key username.
 - Tailscale API Access Token (obtain from [Tailscale Admin](https://login.tailscale.com/admin/authkeys)).
 - Cloudflare Global API Access Token (obtain from [Cloudflare API Tokens](https://developers.cloudflare.com/fundamentals/api/get-started/keys/)).
+- Cloudflare Email address

-After `setup.sh` finishes, it automatically executes `setup_GCPTailWall.sh` with the provided configurations.
+After `setup.sh` finishes, it automatically executes `setup_GCPTailWall.sh` with the configurations you provided.

 ## Why jq is Installed

 `[jq](https://manpages.ubuntu.com/manpages/xenial/man1/jq.1.html)` is installed as part of the setup to process JSON data, which is necessary for interacting with Tailscale and Cloudflare APIs during the setup process.

-## Important Notes

-- This setup assumes you have GCP CLI installed on your VM.
-The script does not check for its presence.